 What is our shared problem?
 What do you have in common with this person, personally and professionally?

 This means the information you share during your conversation with someone is mutually beneficial.
 What can you do to give as much as you get when building relationships?
 Some ideas might include:

 - Opening up your network by volunteering to introduce them to someone they may be interested in knowing.

-- Letting them know about a helpful resource you’ve discovered.
+- Letting someone know about a helpful resource you’ve discovered.

-Every time you meet someone new, you have the opportunity to build reciprocity into the encounter.
-What are some of the ways you’ve done this?
+With each new person you meet, you have the opportunity to build reciprocity into the encounter.